jeffaustin81/askTheExperts/README.md

 ## Description

 _This is an application that allows users to add questions and also allows users to answer those questions, it is not currently set up to verify experts at the moment.
-Further developement could implement an upvote system or have authorized users that are allowed to answer questions based on expertise_
+Answers can be up or down voted and will reorder based on an answers total score_

 ## Setup